utop1an/locm3/READEME.md

     - exe_on_l <<< exe_on_gt
         - is it a good metric?

+fix:
     - ignore prefix?
         - using existing valid plans to test on the learned domain
         - generating seqs from l domain to test on the gt domain

     - adding constraints when generating plans
         - type/equality/inequality

     - adding invariants constraints when generating plans
         - domain specific?

     - use both valid and invalid plans from the gt domain to test on the l domain